-Our industrial business unit is focusing on integrating our novel EGP motor into an air handling drive system commonly used in large commercial heating, ventilation, and air conditioning units.
+Airborne Motorworks Industrial Business Unit is focused on more than its wind turbine.
+We’re also focusing on integrating our patented EGP (Electromagnetic Gyroscopic Propulsion) motor into an air handling drive system commonly used in large commercial heating, ventilation, and air conditioning units.
 The EGP’s torque leverage, compact size, and low heat emissions create an ideal solution that the industry not only needs to improve HVAC efficiency, but demands so they maintain compliance with current and upcoming governmental regulations regarding sustainability and “green energy”.
 We anticipate that industrial products such as the air handling drive system will enable an earlier revenue generation opportunity at a lower development cost for Airborne Motorworks due to the certification and testing process that is substantially more expedient for industrial products versus that of flight applications.
 To date we have engineered a viable prototype of an off-the-shelf air handler that could be retrofitted into existing applications.

 The versatility of AMWs motor technology provides for high performance across a broad range of applications.
 Blower systems can differ in application designs, shapes and dimensional scales.
 Like other applications of AMW motor technology, not only does it perform with remarkably higher efficiency and torque density but also at low heat generation and is clearly a “green technology” that can be powered by a number of energy sources from stored energy to electrical power connections.